- Only people of the same gender wash the body.

 - Maintains awrah cover throughout

-Room setup
+Room setup and personal prep

 - Confirm the drain hose is connected from the table to the floor vent.

-- Small towels used during washing or istinjā' are single-use only — dispose of them after use.
-They are not to be reused.
+- Small towels used during washing or istinjāʾ are single-use only — discard after each use, do not reuse for another step.

-- Make your niyyah (intention): performing ghusl for the deceased for the sake of Allah.
-Say Bismillah when you begin.
+Make your niyyah (intention) silently: performing ghusl for the deceased for the sake of Allah.
+Say Bismillāh when you begin.
+Put on the apron first, then gloves over the sleeves — this stops water from running inside toward your arms.

 - Bring the stretcher directly alongside the wash table and lock the wheels.